Council elections are held every three years, on the second Saturday in October. The next Council election will be held on 8 October 2022.

 The pre-election report is a report that provides information to promote public discussion about the issues facing the Council.
 It is required by Section 99A(4) Local Government Act 2002.

-The pre-election report is published two months prior to the election.
-For the next election, the report will be available from 8 August 2022 onwards.
+For the next election, the report will be available from 28 July 2022 onwards.